 Each pie graph contains data in percentage.
 The graphs are designed based on three unique themes.
 Answer the questions using the pie graph.

-The pie graph worksheets are based on interpreting data in fractions.
+These pie graph worksheet pdfs are based on interpreting data in fractions.
 Observe the pie graph and answer the questions.

 Each worksheet contains five questions based on the pie graphs.
 At least, two questions require conversion of a whole number into fractions.

 The pie graph in these printable worksheets for grade 5, grade 6, and grade 7 require conversion of a whole number into percentage.

 Study the pie graph and answer the questions by converting the data into either fraction or percentage accordingly.

-Each worksheet has a circle graph (pie graph) based on conversion of percentage to a whole number to facilitate effective practice for 6th grade and 7th grade students.
+Each printable worksheet has a circle graph (pie graph) based on conversion of percentage to a whole number to facilitate effective practice for 6th grade and 7th grade students.

 Draw your own pie graph using the data given in the table.
 Students can use the circle already drawn in 30 degree increment.